Micah and his idols

-This is happening in society today as more and more people are turning away from God to do what’s right for whatever the present situation bestows.
+We see this happening in society today as more people turn away from God to do what’s right for whatever the present situation bestows.

 Now there was a man of the hill country of Ephraim whose name was Micah.